-A Director shall undergo a seminar on corporate governance principles, on relevant laws and charters applicable to the Company and the Board, and on the various businesses of the Company upon appointment to the Board. seminar on corporate governance principles, on Deliverables (as enumerated above) (as enumerated above) (as enumerated above)
+A director should keep secure and confidential all non-public information he may acquire or learn by reason of his positions as director.
+He should not reveal confidential information to unauthorized persons without the authority of the Board. may acquire or learn by reason of his positions as director.
+He should not reveal confidential information to unauthorized persons without the authority of the Board. g) Keep abreast of good corporate governance practices. g) Keep abreast of good corporate governance practices.
+A Director shall undergo a seminar on corporate governance principles, on relevant laws and charters applicable to the Company and the Board, and on the various businesses of the Company upon appointment to the Board.
+A Director shall undergo a seminar on corporate governance principles, on relevant laws and charters applicable to the Company and the Board, and on the various businesses of the Company upon appointment to the Board.
+Deliverables (as enumerated above) (as enumerated above) (as enumerated above)